MeunierS/MeunierS/README.md

 Here you can find my CV done as a web-page : [TODO]()

+## Eurocontrol experience

+I worked there as a fullstack MERN dev during a 3-months internship.

 ## Becode experience

-That's my current working experience where I learned how to be a Web Dev.
+That's my first working experience where I learned how to be a Web Dev.
-With that I also got an internship at Sopra Stria for a mission at Eurocontrol as a backend MERN dev

 ## Portfolio of some project